sidprasad/pick-regex/README.md

 ---

+# FAQ

+**Can I edit the generated examples?**

+Not directly.
+Examples are tied to each candidate regex so PICK can track your votes accurately.
+If an example sparks a better idea, revise your prompt and run PICK again—the extension will regenerate candidates and examples from the updated prompt while keeping your prior classifications where possible.

+---

 # Credits

 PICK is a collaboration between Siddhartha Prasad, Skyler Austen, Kathi Fisler, and Shriram Krishnamurthi.
 Siddhartha is the primary author of this version of the tool.